polkadot-developers/polkadot-docs/develop/interoperability/index.md

   <div class="card">
     <a href="https://github.com/polkadot-fellows/xcm-format" target="_blank">
       <h2 class="title">Familiarize Yourself with the XCM Format</h2>
-      <p class="description">Gain a deeper understanding of the XCM format and how it’s structured, including any extra data it may need and what each part of a message means.</p>
+      <p class="description">Gain a deeper understanding of the XCM format and structure, including any extra data it may need and what each part of a message means.</p>
     </a>
   </div>
   <div class="card">